mateoneira/MultiplexSegregation/README.md

 ## Overview

-**multiseg** is a Python package that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
-Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them:
+**multiseg** is a Python package that calculates urban segregation by modelling the city as a multiplex transport network, and runs a random walk to calculate a dynamic isolation index.

 ## Data